Does cold calling still work? It does with these 8 rules.

 Cold calling is hard, and it can be demoralizing.
 But it’s far from dead.

 Even if your company gets a lot of inbound business, chances are you’re missing out on a lot if you’re not actively contacting potential customers.
-Cold calls are still a big part of B2B sales and it really works, but only when done right.
+Cold calls are still a big part of B2B sales process and it really works, but only when done right.

 1. Research before calling

 The key to a successful sales call is reaching the right person.
 The only way to have a meaningful conversation is to talk to someone who both understands what you’re talking about and is a decision maker in their organization.
 So, do the research.
 Find out who that person is in your target organization and find some information about their business so that you’ll be able to talk about their interests and needs.
 Calling the wrong person is a waste of time, unless they can direct you to the right one.
 Cold calling without knowing anything about the business you’re contacting is also a waste of time, since you won’t have anything of substance to talk about.
 Still, don’t overdo it with the research.
 Your time is precious, and you shouldn’t put too much time into a single call.

 Different technologies developed in the past few years can help you in lead generation and to automatically identify the right person, making your cold calling work easier.
 For example, here at Salesframe, we are currently using LinkedIn Sales Navigator and Vainu.

 When people answer the phone, they’re not necessarily at a good spot.
 Maybe you caught them off guard or maybe they were really focused on something else when you called.
 It’s better to start with a calm opener: greeting, who you are, where you’re calling from.
 Wait for the client’s response.
 When they respond, you know you have their attention and they’re listening to you.
 This way they might actually remember what you’re about to say.

 3. Explain your value in about 15 seconds

 Make the conversation interesting and relevant for the client.
 You need to be brief here and convince the client that they should keep listening.